Prediction intervals for random-effects meta-analysis based on confidence distributions and Edgington's method: Web Appendix E: Additional Simulation Results

-Here we present simulation results referenced but not shown in the main article.
-Table~\ref{tab:ncnnf} gives an overview over the scenarios under which the parametric boostrap prediction interval did not converge at least once.
-Table~\ref{tab:appendix_summary} provides an overview of performance measures presented and corresponding figure references.
-Additionally, an exemplary visualization of a skew-normal distribution parametrized as used in the simulation study is displayed in Figure~\ref{fig:skewnormalexample}.
+This section presents simulation results referenced but not shown in the main manuscript.
+Web Table~\ref{tab:ncnnf} summarizes the scenarios in which the parametric bootstrap prediction interval failed to converge at least once.
+Web Table~\ref{tab:appendix_summary} provides an overview of the simulation results reported in the Supplementary Material.
+Further, the following two sections examine the performance of the CD-Edgington estimator with respect to interval and point estimation.
+These results were only briefly summarized in the main manuscript and are hence described here in greater detail.